 Dion Fortune’s ‘recipe’ consists of cedar, sandalwood and juniper.
 We added Fuga Daemonum to make sure nothing unwanted turned up.
 The juniper we collected in the hills where it grows wild, cedar we cut from a branch of a Cedar of Lebanon growing in a village near Coventry …which still grows there to this day… and the sandalwood we purchased from a supplier of incense ingredients – this was expensive and so was less in quantity than the other three ingredients.
 All the woods are resinous and so lighting them is easy.
 Once the flames begin to flare up, gaze into the fire and let your mind focus on what you see without any effort – don’t TRY to see anything, just let it happen, enjoy the beauty of the fire and relax.

-It is best to be skyclad (although not essential) for this ritual – the fire and its heat make direct contact with you on mental, physical and spiritual level with no barriers between you and it.
+This can be performed both robed or sky-clad.
 We didn’t light it on a beach but in the ancient and massive stone, candle-lit, hearth.
 As the fire sprung to life the sounds of the crackling woods, the scents of resins they contained and the colours of the flames was a truly strange and wonderful sight.
 I have always enjoyed looking into a fires flickering flames and as the fire dies down the embers continues to dance and glow in the heat.
 We saw strange things that night and I would recommend that you try it!